Finding Regional Consistency in GHG Accounting: The GLobal Covenant of Mayors and the GPC

 Once GHG inventories and action plans are complete, Covenant members report their data to either the Carbon Disclosure Project (CDP) or Carbonn.
 The data is publicly available and allows interested parties to search for a city’s commitments and targets.

 Since its launch in September 2014, the Covenant of Mayors has gained momentum and now boasts the largest voluntary membership base of cities in the world while encouraging coordination with the larger global community.
 According to ICLEI’s Executive Director, Angie Fyfe, more than 150 cities nationwide have signed on to the Global Covenant of Mayors Agreement.
 This number continues to increase as more and more communities look for a consistent and methodical GHG management approach.
 Covenant members are nationally and globally recognized for their efforts and are exalted as global climate leaders.

 We believe that this work is so important because population growth is growing at unprecedented levels.
 According to the World Health Organization the “urban population in 2014 accounted for 54% of the total global population, up from 34% in 1960, and continues to grow.”
 Some estimates guess that 80% of the world population will live in cities by 2050.
 That is over 1 billion new people living in urbanized areas by 2050.
 (See our blog: The Power of Municipalities for more information).

 Cities have the ability, responsibility, and often the encouragement from the public, to take the lead and address climate change.

-If you are considering making a locally and globally recognized commitment to GHG reduction and climate change, we encourage you to consider joining The Compact of Mayors agreement.
+If you are considering making a locally and globally recognized commitment to GHG reduction and climate change, we encourage you to consider joining The Global Covenant of Mayors for Climate and Energy agreement.